wilfredinni/python-cheatsheet/docs/builtin/staticmethod.md

 >>> # X
 ```

-The <code>@staticmethod</code> is in the form of a decorator the basics being it is a function that will return another function.
+The `@staticmethod` is in the form of a decorator the basics being it is a function that will return another function.
 This will be documented at a later time.

+## See also

+- <router-link to="/cheatsheet/oop-basics/">OOP Basics</router-link>
+- <router-link to="/cheatsheet/decorators/">Decorators</router-link>
+- <router-link to="/builtin/classmethod/">classmethod()</router-link>